Nose Surgery Techniques

 Open Rhinoplasty and Closed Rhinoplasty

-There is a growing trend for surgeons to perform "Open" Rhinoplasty Surgery, and for the better, due to superior results as opposed to those obtained during traditional Rhinoplasty, or the "Closed" surgical approach.
+There is a growing trend for surgeons to perform “Open” Rhinoplasty Surgery, and for the better, due to superior results as opposed to those obtained during traditional Rhinoplasty, or the “Closed” surgical approach.
 With Open Rhinoplasty, the surgeon is better able to view the inside of the nose allowing for more precision.
 The Open Rhinoplasty technique has many advantages to getting nearly perfect results in every case, even in more complex cases such as Revision Rhinoplasty, or with patients who have very wide nasal tips, or thick cartilage.
 With the superiority of Rhinoplasty Surgery through the Open technique, Closed Rhinoplasty Surgery can be reserved for minor and non-complex cases.
-Nose jobs of years past dramatically changed the patient's appearance, where the nose was not in harmony with the face, looked pinched and or scooped out.
+Nose jobs of years past dramatically changed the patient’s appearance, where the nose was not in harmony with the face, looked pinched and or scooped out.
 The surgical result certainly was not a subtle and natural improvement on what was already there.
-Having perfected the Open Rhinoplasty approach for the last 15 years, Manhattan Nose Surgery expert Dr. Slupchynskyj's patients have better results.
+Having perfected the Open Rhinoplasty approach for the last 15 years, Dr. Slupchynskyj is able to deliver better results to his patients.

 The Difference Between Open Rhinoplasty Surgery and the Traditional, Closed Rhinoplasty Technique